INT-NIT/BEP032tools/docs/source/index.rst

 -----

 :ref:`AnDOChecker <to_checker>`:
-   - Checks the validity of a data set with respect to the BIDS-animal-ephys BEP specifications.
+   - Checks the validity of a dataset with respect to the BIDS-animal-ephys BEP specifications.
 The specifications that define what is checked by this function is available in the following document: http://bit.ly/BIDS-animal-ephys

 :ref:`AnDOGenerator <to_generator>`: